jack-davidson/blog/blogs/A Day At UT.md

 Once it was 12:00 (essentially the start of my lunch period), lunch was a hard to obtain thing at the UT campus.
-The restaurants inside the Student Activity center looked long-closed and there wasn't anything on campus so I walked to the target across from the UT water fountain was.
-There was a really good Halal food truck and I got a Gyro.
+The restaurants inside the Student Activity center looked long-closed and there wasn't anything on campus so I walked to the target across from the water fountain.
+There was a really good Halal food truck nearby and I got a Gyro.
 I then walked to the Yogurt bowl shop in the Gregory Gymnasium and got a Gatorade.
 I finished my lunch in the student activity center before my last period.